 Both of these backgrounds are customizable.
 You can change the colors of the background (I used papers from Sassy Designs), and the colors/text on the labels.
 The version with the photo frames have clipping masks so you can easily add your images.
 You can use my funl Group-It action to quickly load your images.
 And check out all of my other scrapbooking/digital design freebies.

 Click on the color swatch by Background Color to change the background color.
 It is in multiply blending mode, and you can change modes or adjust the opacity for custom colors.
 The Color fill 2 layer changes the color of the labels.
 And you can adjust the text layers to taste.
 The photo frame version has 4 clipping masks you can use to add your images.

 I wish I could claim to be the inventor of this clever idea, but at least I can help you organize your desktop!
 I really enjoy making these so I am sure I will be posting more background freebies.
 Check out all of the desktop backgrounds my Facebook fans have made at the CoffeeShop FaceBook page!
 Make sure you "like" my page if you visit.
 I am there all of the time answering questions, asking advice on new freebies, and finding out what you guys want.
 Make a comment below if you want me to write a tutorial on making your own custom desktop background. :-)

 Have a great weekend!
 Here is the preview of my next CoffeeShop Desktop Background I will be posting in a few days:

-Download the free CoffeeShop Desktop Background 1 set at 4shared or Mediafire!
+Download the free CoffeeShop Desktop Background 1 set at Mediafire!

 Want all of my favorite CoffeeShop Actions in one simple download AND help support this blog?
 Just click here for more information!